Skip to content

 Concentration Risk

-Non-residential RE (LNRENRES), multifamily (LNREMULT), and construction & development (LNRECONS) loans measured against total risk-based capital (Tier 1 + Tier 2).
-CRE concentration is calculated as (non-residential RE + multifamily + C&D) / total capital x 100.
+Non-residential RE (LNRENRES), multifamily (LNREMULT), and construction & development (LNRECONS) loans measured against Tier 1 Capital plus the Allowance for Credit Losses (ACL)per FDIC FIL-23-064 (2023) / FFIEC UBPR3792.
+CRE concentration is calculated as (non-residential RE + multifamily + C&D) / (Tier 1 + ACL) × 100.

 Capital Adequacy